tamara-glazer/satellite-image-processing/README.md

 ### Data Transfer & Sharing

 To expedite feature generation, we are able to incorporate a variety of new techniques into our data processing workflow.
 We begin by using a multi-part uploading technique (TransferConfig) to concurrently upload 7 large tif files to an AWS S3 bucket, ranging from 1.65 to 9.96 GB in size.
-We use this approach for two main reasons.
-First, threading of large image files can result in future data access challenges using serverless solutions such as AWS Lambda, making a concurrent solution preferable.
-Second, multi-part transfers are necessary when an individual file size exceeds a specified S3 bucket threshold, which we encountered.
+Multi-part transfers are necessary when an individual file size exceeds a specified S3 bucket threshold, which we encountered.
 We were able to tune the maximum number of concurrent S3 API transfer operations based on our connection speed using the max_concurrency attribute.

 Next, we leverage a multi-threading technique (ThreadPool) to upload 7 GeoJSONs to the same AWS S3 bucket.
 This is a parallel approach that allows us to run multiple threads of execution within an operating system, thereby maximizing the capacity of available CPUs.
-As a result of these operations, we are both able to access all necessary files using Boto3, the AWS SDK for python.
+As a result of these operations, we are able to access all necessary files using Boto3, the AWS SDK for python.

 ### Image Pre-Processing